 The approach will vary depending on each individual's specific requirements, but it very loosely involves changing the automatic conditioned response in the subconscious mind that causes you to respond to certain triggers.
 This is something that many people cannot control through conscious thought processes because, when behaviours are so deeply ingrained in the subconscious, changes often can't be implemented at a conscious level.

 Under hypnosis, the learned response within the subconscious can be changed to something more appropriate to the situation, so that in future, you will be calm, relaxed and in control in the situations where you used to turn to alcohol.
 This leads to a profound increase in motivation to change habitual behaviours linked to drinking excessively.
-The client learns how to handle trigger situations much more effectively, replacing negative emotions and responses with positive ones and remaining in control.
+You'll learn how to handle trigger situations much more effectively, replacing negative emotions and responses with positive ones and remaining in control.

 If factors such as stress, anxiety or tension contribute to your alcohol consumption, learning suitable relaxation techniques and coping skills help you to respond more appropriately to trigger situations.
 Tension increases reactivity, relaxation lowers it.
 As negative habits are negative automatic reactions, relaxation gives us greater self-control, rather than be at the mercy of tension induced habitual responses.

-Relapse is avoided by making sure that clients have the resources - positive habits and new experiences and understanding - to stay on their chosen path of being free from the habit.
-The whole programme fosters a deep sense of self-belief and this is essential for change and relapse prevention.
+Reverting to old behaviours is avoided by making sure that you have the resources, positive habits, new experiences and understanding to stay on your chosen path, and remain free from old habits.
+The whole programme fosters a deep sense of self-belief that helps strengthen and maintain the desired changes.